marcus-brandao/just-a-calculator/README.md

 Calculator made with React and Typescript, using a Nest.js back-end for authentication.

+## Limitations

+JavaScript struggles with maintaining precise calculations involving numbers.
+So, the calculator has a defined precision of three decimal places.

 ## Running the app

 First, you need to run the back-end application, [just an auth service](https://github.com/marcus-brandao/just-an-auth-service).